 As an Executive Producer, films include Science Action Fantasy ‘Bloodshot’, Mark Wahlberg’s true Boston bombing story ‘Patriots Day’ and ‘Lone Survivor’ which earned nearly $200M worldwide box office.
 Additional film credits as Executive Producer include ‘American Wedding’, ‘American Reunion’, ‘Piranha’, ‘Into the Blue’, ‘Blue Crush’, ‘How High’, and ‘Accepted’.

 Past credits include ‘2 Guns’ and as Co-Producer on ‘X-Men Origins: Wolverine’, the original ‘American Pie’ and ‘Slackers’.
 On the television side, Friedman’s extensive credits include Apple TV’s flagship series ‘The Morning Show’, ‘Blood & Oil’, ‘The Office’, ‘JAG’, ‘L.A.
 Law’, ‘Murder She Wrote’, ‘Hunter’, ‘Out of Time’, ‘Gun’, various Movies of the Week, ‘Sesame Street’ and live performances with the Boston Pops Orchestra and at the Kennedy Center in Washington D.C.
 As a seasoned Producer, Co-producer, Line Producer, Production Manager and Assistant Director, Friedman has extensive expertise in working with worldwide film commissions in order to select Domestic and International locations that maximize film infrastructure, investment tax credits, cash rebates and beneficial foreign exchange.

-With a breadth of motion picture industry experience covering decades of trend setting productions in 16mm, 35mm, 70mm, IMAX, 3D and now the digital age, Louis has worked with many of the American Film Market’s most accomplished directors, producers, writers and actors.
+With a breadth of motion picture production experience covering decades of trend setting projects from analog to digital to 3D to virtual production and continuing under stringent Covid protocols, Louis has worked with many of the American Film Market’s most accomplished directors, producers, writers and actors.
 Contributing to fifteen feature films that have each grossed over $100M box office and total $6B worldwide, he has worked on more than 70 films, earning 37 Oscar nominations and 21 Oscar wins and his television projects have received a total of 352 nominations from the Academy of Television Arts and Sciences, 12 Golden Globe awards and 25 Emmy awards.